luiscatherinck/luiscatherinck/README.md

 <br/>
 <br/>

-🔭 Currently, I'm engaged in a React project (private).
+🔭 Currently, I'm engaged in a React project (private project).

 🌱 My ongoing learning focus is on **Frontend technologies** and **Node**.
 <!--